hudson-br/hudson-br.github.io/_pages/about.md

 Research interests
 ======
 I have a broad reasearch interest.
 For my PhD dissertation I was interested in the way that certain patterns emerge in natural systems, and how these patterns can help us understand how the world works.
 One of the most important patterns that I studied is called criticality.
 Critical systems are those that are on the brink of instability - they're kind of like a Jenga tower that's just about to collapse.
 When a system is critical, it can be hard to predict what will happen next, because small changes can have big effects.
-[Ph.DD work](/al-folio/projects/1_project)
+[PhD work](/al-folio/projects/1_project)

 Publications
 ======